Managing Florida Scrub-Jay Habitat

-Florida scrub-jays (Aphelocoma coerulescens) are endemic to Florida, meaning it lives nowhere else in the world.
-This bird, about the size of a robin, has a vibrant blue head, wings and tail and pale gray back and belly.
+Florida scrub-jays (Aphelocoma coerulescens) are endemic to Florida, meaning they live nowhere else in the world.
+This bird, about the size of a robin, has a vibrant blue head, wings and tail, and pale gray back and belly.
 Its song is a scratchy weep, a harsh scold and/or a screech.
 Florida scrub-jays form family groups that consist of a breeding pair and up to six non-breeding birds.
-They are frequently seen hopping on the ground or in trees and shrubs looking for insects.
-These birds are only found in low-growing oak scrub and scrubby flatwoods with sandy soils.
+They frequently are seen hopping on the ground or in trees and shrubs looking for insects.
+These birds are found only in low-growing oak scrub and scrubby flatwoods with sandy soils.
 The Florida scrub-jay is an endangered species because of loss, fragmentation and degradation of habitat throughout Florida.

 Restoring the Land